 In 1992, Dr. Carol Per Lee was announced as Director, bringing stability and direction to Walden's philosophy, program, and community.
 In 1999, Walden continued its growth and purchased the adjacent building to expand our campus to its current size.
 In 2004, Dr. Per Lee retired after 12 years marked by growth, modernization, and transformation.
 A highlight of her legacy includes the establishment of Walden's Storyteller in Residency program with Dr. Milbre Burch.
 This unique program is thriving today and emphasizes Walden's 20-year commitment to developing each child's personal voice through storytelling.

-Today, Walden proudly serves 216 students in Pre-Kindergarten through 6th grade in 12 classrooms complemented by our Art Studio, Science and Technology Laboratories, a 9,000 volume Library as well as our prized Toby Hayward Community Room.
+Today, Walden proudly serves 200 students in Pre-Kindergarten through 6th grade in 12 classrooms complemented by our Art Studio, Science and Technology Laboratories, a 9,000 volume Library as well as our prized Toby Hayward Community Room.
 In addition, in Spring 2006, we proudly unveiled our renovated North Playground and Pre-K yards, providing playful and beautiful outdoor spaces for the entire school community.
-The Master Site Plan, approved by the Board of Trustees in 2010 after a comprehensive survey of the Walden community, will renew and grow the campus facilities for future students.

 Throughout Walden’s history, the educational philosophy has remained firmly rooted in its founding.
 The philosophy is based on the belief that successful learning requires a strong academic program that respects each child’s pace and individual style of learning.
 The values that underlie the program are academic excellence, self-discipline, environmental awareness, personal responsibility, and confidence.
 Walden nurtures these values in a warm, caring and flexible environment.